Indonesia Expat

 The Director of Prevention and Control of Communicable Diseases in Vector and Zoonotics from the Ministry of Health, Siti Nadia Tarmizi, has appealed to the public to be aware of dengue hemorrhagic fever (DHF) during the coronavirus pandemic.

 Currently, there is a double risk of infection from dengue fever and COVID-19.
-The ministry has received many reports from a number of provinces related to both infections.
+The ministry has received many reports from several provinces related to both infections.

 “Out of 460 regencies or cities that have reported dengue cases, 439 regencies or cities also reported COVID-19 cases, so this is a double infection,” she said.